 Filling a Need

 The Farm to Bistro program is unique in our region, and addresses a need for qualified workers in organic farming, culinary arts, hospitality, and food and wine marketing.
 Local agriculture and related retail continue to grow – our students will lead the way.

 Students will learn year-round, modern organic vegetable production with the added benefit of doing so in direct relationship with the distribution and preparation needs of Coltivare.

 Sustainability is the focus of the farm, as students experience cultivating the land and working in hoop houses on a farm run free of the commercial energy grid through the use of wind, solar, and geothermal technology.

 The TC3 farm is located adjacent to the Dryden campus and provides the ideal opportunity for students to experience food production at a human-scaled, local level.
 This dynamic field lab and classroom will also enrich the curriculum in agriculture, biology, environmental studies, and other classes.

 The Coltivare culinary center supports the educational mission of Farm to Bistro with teaching labs and real-world experience for students in the restaurant, as well as an event space and tasting room.
 Under the supervision of professional staff and faculty, students will experience every aspect of the operation.

 Fresh food from the TC3 farm, combined with other local ingredients, will create a distinctly seasonal and unique regional menu.

 Students will learn to prepare fresh, hand-crafted foods and learn all aspects of a team-driven restaurant enterprise – meal planning and preparation, professional service techniques, and food and wine pairing expertise.
-Drawing from TC3’s long-standing commitment to international education, Coltivare will have a distinctly global flair, even as it is sourced with local ingredients.
+Drawing from the College’s long-standing commitment to international education, Coltivare will have a distinctly global flair, even as it is sourced with local ingredients.

 The Learning Labs